-The 2020 Plan provides for awards with respect to a maximum of 11,733,119 shares of Common Stock to associates of L Brands and its subsidiaries and affiliates (composed of 6,400,000 shares for which stockholder approval is being requested, which constitutes 2.3% of L Brands' outstanding 276,533,315 shares of Common Stock as of March 20, 2020, plus 5,333,119 previously authorized and unissued shares under the 2015 Plan as of April 1,

-2020), plus Returned Shares (as defined below), plus shares of Common Stock issuable upon the exercise of Substitute Awards.
+The 2020 Plan provides for awards with respect to a maximum of [\] shares of Common Stock to associates of L Brands and its subsidiaries and affiliates (composed of [\] shares for which stockholder approval is being requested, which constitutes [\]% of L Brands' outstanding [\] shares of Common Stock as of April 1, 2020, plus [\] previously authorized and unissued shares under the 2015 Plan as of April 1, 2020), plus Returned Shares (as defined below), plus shares of Common Stock issuable upon the exercise of Substitute Awards.
 The number and class of shares available under the 2020 Plan and/or subject to outstanding awards may be adjusted by the Compensation Committee to prevent dilution or enlargement of rights in the event of various changes in the capitalization of L Brands.
 "Substitute Awards" are awards granted in assumption of or in substitution for any outstanding awards granted by a company acquired by L Brands or with which L Brands combines.
 Shares of Common Stock granted under the 2020 Plan or its predecessors, other than under Substitute Awards, attributable to: (i) unexercised Options (as hereinafter defined) and stock appreciation rights ("SARs") which expire or are terminated, surrendered or cancelled (other than in connection with the exercise of SARs); (ii) shares of our Common Stock subject to certain restrictions ("Restricted Shares") which are forfeited to the Company, including shares relating to Restricted Share Units (as hereinafter defined); (iii) units representing shares of Common Stock ("Performance Units") which are not earned and paid; and (iv) awards settled in cash in lieu of shares of Common Stock, may be available for subsequent award under the 2020 Plan at the Compensation Committee's discretion ("Returned Shares").
-The following shares of Common Stock may not again be made available for issuance as awards under the 2020 Plan: (i) shares of Common Stock not issued or delivered as a result of the net settlement of an outstanding SAR or Option, (ii) shares of Common Stock used to pay the exercise price or withholding taxes related to an outstanding Option or SAR, or (iii) shares of Common Stock repurchased on the open market with the proceeds of the Option exercise price.
+The following shares of Common Stock may not again be made available for issuance as awards under the 2020 Plan: (i) shares of Common Stock used to pay the exercise price or withholding taxes related to an outstanding Option or SAR, or (iii) shares of Common Stock repurchased on the open market with the proceeds of the Option exercise price.